 #4: Use Clean Ingredients That Eliminate Odors, Not Mask Them

 Ask yourself: are you trying to eliminate odors or just mask them?
 There are a number of differences between a chemically-created air freshener and an odor eliminator, but the biggest one is that an air freshener does nothing to actually rid your space of unwanted odors.
-Bring clean ingredients into your home, not more chemicals.
+Bring clean ingredients into your home, not more harsh chemicals.

 Especially for smokers, an odor eliminator can help you abate the unwanted odors at hand.
 Instead of scrambling during a stressful move-out week to find a home remedy to address smoke smells and residue, invest in an odor eliminator.
 Azuna’s products eliminate the need for stress and worry around a home that smells like smoke and other bad funky odors, and will help your move-out process go more swiftly.